 - Antibiotic ointment may be applied 3-4 times daily.
 Sometimes a combination ointment of an antibiotic with a corticosteroid is used, to reduce the gland inflammation.

-- A chalazion usually resolve in a few weeks.
+- A chalazion usually resolves in a few weeks.
 They should not be squeezed.

-- A chalazion which does not resolve is either injected with corticosteroid medicine or more commonly removed by a simple outpatient drainage procedure under local anesthesia.
+- A chalazion that does not resolve is either injected with corticosteroid medicine or more commonly removed by a simple outpatient drainage procedure under local anesthesia.

 The cause of blepharitis is often not known, but some factors implicated include dandruff (seborrhea), allergy (to cosmetics, lens solutions or an unknown agent), dryness of eyes, low lid hygiene or chronic low-grade infection of the hair follicles.
 It is also seen in a condition called Rosacea.